pyeventsourcing/eventsourcing/docs/topics/process.rst

 the transaction in Python to closing the session in Python.
 So it seems there is room for improving performance in future versions of the library.

-If most business applications process less than one command per second, one system pipeline would probably be sufficient for most situations.
+If most business applications process less than one command per second, then one or two pipelines would be sufficient for most situations.
 However, to process spikes in the demand without spikes in latency, or if continuous usage gives ten or a hundred times more commands per second, then the number of pipelines could be increased accordingly.
 Eventually with this design, the shared database would limit throughput.
 But since the operations are pipelined, the database could be scaled vertically (more CPUs) in proportion to the number of pipelines.
+(On "Amazon Prime Day" in 2016, Amazon Inc. sold an estimated 636 items per second.)

 Although it isn't possible to start processes on remote hosts using Python's ``multiprocessing`` library, it is possible to run the system with e.g. pipelines